Uniswap/docs/docs/V3/reference/UniswapV3Pool.md

     int24 tickLower, int24 tickUpper, uint128 amount
   ) external returns (uint256 amount0, uint256 amount1)
 ```
+Burn liquidity from the sender and account tokens owed for the liquidity to the position

 noDelegateCall is applied indirectly via _modifyPosition
 #### Parameters:
 | Name | Type | Description                                                          |